-Exploration and development costs
+Exploration and Development Costs

 Exploration costs are expensed as incurred.
-When it is determined that a mining deposit can be economically and legally extracted or produced based on established proven and probable reserves, development costs related to such reserves and incurred after such determination will be considered for capitalization.
-The establishment of proven and probable reserves is based on results of feasibility studies that indicate whether a property is economically feasible.
-Upon commencement of commercial production, capitalized costs will be transferred to the appropriate asset category and amortized over their estimated useful lives.
-Capitalized costs, net of salvage values, relating to a deposit that is abandoned or considered uneconomic for the foreseeable future, will be written off.
+When it is determined that a mining deposit can be economically and legally extracted or produced based on established proven and probable reserves under SEC Industry Guide 7, development costs related to such reserves and incurred after such determination will be considered for capitalization.
+The establishment of proven and probable reserves is based on results of feasibility studies.
+Upon commencement of commercial production, capitalized costs will be amortized over their estimated useful lives or units of production, whichever is a more reliable measure.
+Capitalized amounts relating to a property that is abandoned or otherwise considered uneconomic for the foreseeable future will be written off.